argo-marketplace/Project-Template/README.md

 	- If this problem is solved, how do you envision this is scaled up to cover a citywide strategy.
 - **Some lit. review or.addl resources.**
 	- Links to news articles or research papers to help a potential solver or a google doc providing extended explanations.

+# Repo-Folders
+- Data
+	- *Contains datasets provided by SEEKERS to help SOLVERS*
+- Research
+	- *A place to upload research papers, news articles or additional literature review to help SOLVERS better understand the scope of the problem and provide as much context as possible.
+This should ideally be maintained by SEEKERS but SOLVERS may also contribute.*

+- Source
+	- *This is a place for both SOLVERS and SEEKERS.
+This folder or sub-folder can contain **readable & executable code**, Tableau workbooks etc.